simoneluconi/AurorapyToMqtt/README.md

 # How to use
-Run the docker container with the provided docker-compose.yml Don't forget to adapt it to your needs :smile:
+Run the docker container with the provided docker-compose.yml
+- !Don't forget to adapt it to your needs :smile:!

 # Example of the json payload
 ```